Like most Americans, Virginians face growing threats from fraudulent, deceptive, and illegal practices.

-Consumer fraud and identity theft are growing problems across America.
-However, it is difficult to compare consumer protection statistics across states, as there is great variation in relevant state laws, definitions, standards of evidence, and record keeping.
-The Consumer Sentinel, a database set up by the Federal Trade Commission, provides a limited view of consumer protection issues and trends, with a strong focus on fraud perpetrated via the Internet and telemarketing.
-In 2013 alone, the Consumer Sentinel received over 2.1 million consumer fraud, identity theft, and related complaints, with victims reporting losses of $1.6 billion.
-These figures represent a small increase over the previous year.
+However, important new problems with consumer fraud and identity theft have surfaced -- mushroomed, in fact -- with the near-universal use of computers and the Internet.
+It is difficult to compare consumer protection statistics across states, due to the great variation in relevant state laws, definitions, standards of evidence, and record keeping.
+However, the Consumer Sentinel, a database set up by the Federal Trade Commission, does provide a limited view of consumer protection issues and trends, with a strong focus on fraud perpetrated via the Internet and telemarketing.

 How is Virginia Doing?

 In 2015 alone, the Consumer Sentinel received over 3.0 million consumer fraud, identity theft, and related complaints, with victims reporting losses of $765 million.
 Nearly every state in the country saw an increase in consumer fraud complaints in 2015; Virginians reported a total of 54,093 fraud and other cases.

 The top fraud categories, regardless of location, were:

 Virginia had the 13th highest rate of consumer fraud and other related problems: 645 per 100,000 population, but below the national average of 713.
 Among peer states, North Carolina (550) had a lower consumer fraud rate than Virginia, while Tennessee (670) and Maryland (749) were higher.
 Nationally, the lowest rate of fraud and other complaints in 2015 occurred in North Dakota, with 279 complaints per 100,000 population.